0xdps/sheet-alchemy/tutorials/02_field_types.md

 # Field Types Tutorial

-G-ODM provides various field types to handle different data types in your Google Sheets.
+SheetAlchemy provides various field types to handle different data types in your Google Sheets.
 Each field type has specific validation rules and conversion methods.

 ## Core Field Types